UM is led by the President and his Cabinet, under the oversight of the Montana Board of Regents. Names of select UM leaders are:

 Master Teachers – Adjunct faculty are assigned a tenure-track or tenured faculty member as their master teacher.
 The master teacher guides the adjunct on course content, writing exams, student issues, grading decisions, and effective pedagogy.
 The master teacher is typically experienced in teaching the adjunct faculty’s assigned courses.
 The master teacher model helps ensure consistency of content across course sections.

-Several campus centers are affiliated with SoBA and/or located in the Gallagher Business Building.
+Several campus centers are affiliated with COB and/or located in the Gallagher Business Building.
 All campus centers are required to be reviewed periodically, which is done by the Faculty Senate.
-SoBA-affiliated centers are:
+COB-affiliated centers are:

 Bureau of Business & Economic Research (BBER) – The BBER is a research center that produces economic and industry data and forecasts.
 The BBER frequently contracts with government, nonprofit, and for-profit entities to research specific economic questions or to collect data on a wide range of information, from inflation rates to county demographics to industry economic impacts.
 The BBER is located on the second floor of GBB.